-Although staff and the registered manager had received training in respect of the MCA and were able to demonstrate an awareness of the principles, they were not always able to apply these to the people they supported.
-For example, the care plan for one person identified that '[Named person] has limited capacity about decisions in her life' and '[named person] didn't understand when asked if staff could check for symptoms'.
-However, no assessment of capacity had been completed to allow staff to understand which particular decisions the person was able to make for themselves and which decisions they needed help to make.
+Although staff and the registered manager had received training in respect of MCA and were able to demonstrate an awareness of the principles they did not always able to apply this to the people they supported.
+All of the people at the home were living with a learning disability and had a limited capacity to understand particular decisions.
+However, no assessment of capacity had been completed to allow staff to understand what particular decisions the person was able to make for themselves and which decisions they needed help to make.
 The provider had already identified that this was an area for improvement and had recently introduce a new consent, capacity assessment and best interest decision making form, 'My life, My choice' to support the registered manager and staff.
 We saw this form was starting to be used but it had not been fully embedded in the home at the time of the inspection.

 People can only be deprived of their liberty to receive care and treatment when this is in their best interests and legally authorised under the MCA.
 The application procedures for this in care homes are called the Deprivation of Liberty Safeguards (DoLS).
 We checked whether the service was working within the principles of the MCA, and whether any conditions on authorisations to deprive a person of their liberty were being met.
 We found the provider and the registered manager were following the necessary requirements.
-Three people had DoLS authorisations in place and DoLS applications had been made for a further five people.
+All of the people at the home, except one, had DoLS authorisations in place or an application had been made.
 Staff had been trained in MCA and DoLS; where DoLS had been authorised they were aware of the people that these restrictions applied to and the support they needed as a consequence.
 People's families and other representatives, such as an independent mental capacity advocate (IMCA), had been consulted when decisions were made to ensure that they were made in people's best interests and were the least restrictive option.